-These tectonic and volcanic process also caused metamorphism (cooking as squeezing) to form new minerals and rock types such as greywacke, argillite, greenstone and quartzite.
+This process also caused metamorphism (cooking as squeezing) to form new minerals and rock types such as greywacke, argillite, greenstone and quartzite.
 These massive tectonic, volcanic and erosion and deposition processes continued during the next 140 million years as Australia rifted away from Antarctica.